budimanjojo/home-cluster/README.md

 This repository _is_ my home Kubernetes cluster in a declarative state.
 The cluster itself is built using [Kubespray](https://github.com/kubernetes-sigs/kubespray).
 [Flux](https://github.com/fluxcd/flux2) watches my [cluster](./cluster/) folder and makes the changes to my cluster based on the YAML manifests.

+The variables and inventory file used to provision my kubespray cluster can be found in my [ansible-playbooks repository](https://github.com/budimanjojo/ansible-playbooks).

 Feel free to open a [Github issue](https://github.com/budimanjojo/home-cluster/issues/new/choose) if you have any questions.

 This repository is built off the [k8s-at-home/template-cluster-k3s](https://github.com/k8s-at-home/template-cluster-k3s) repository but reconfigured to not using helm at all.